 The Front Page.

 Don’t worry too much about formatting for now.
-Just open a word document and concentrate on the content and the order.
+Just open a Word document and concentrate on the content and the order.
 Try to keep all your formatting, text and styling to a minimum so that you can do that at the end.
-That way you will have a more consistent look.
+That way, you will have a more consistent look.

 Alternatively, you can use one of the many online CV builders that are available.
-I recommend VisualCV because it is free to use and if you want to upgrade to one of their slightly nicer templates you can do so for a few dollars.
+I recommend VisualCV because it is free to use, and if you want to upgrade to one of their slightly nicer templates, you can do so for a few dollars.

 6 to 8 Seconds To Review Your CV.

-Whats all this fuss about the front page?
+What’s all this fuss about the front page?
 Well, studies show that experienced recruiters spend only a few seconds reviewing your CV (or resume) on the first pass and that most of this time is spent on the first page.

 The Front Page should consist of the following elements (see the hot-spotted image):